A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Fault-Tolerant Computation With Twists

 We will now discuss how to prepare logical Pauli eigenstates and perform fault-tolerant Clifford gates using BT qubits.
-The latter will be achieved purely by braiding $Z_2$ and $Z_3$ twists, in analogy to Clifford gate procedures in the bosonic Color Code~\cite{Bombin_twists_code_deformation}.
+The latter will be achieved purely by braiding $Z_2$ and $Z_3$ twists, in analogy to Clifford gate procedures in the bosonic Color Code~\cite{Bombin_twists_code_deformation} (though Clifford gates may also be achieved through lattice surgery; see Section~\ref{subsec:Hybrid_Approaches}).
 Our MSC scheme requires no ancilla logical qubits for the implementation of single-qubit Clifford gates, unlike other approaches~\cite{MjFerm_Surface_Code,Roadmap_to_MSCs}.
 We shall consider BT qubits stored sparsely in quartets of either $Z_2$ (storing one qubit in four twists) or $Z_3$ (two qubits in four twists) bosonic twists.
-We will see that we need only consider two sub-types of $Z_2$ twist, which we take (without loss of generality) to be $T_B$ and $T_R$.
+We will see that we need only consider two sub-types of $Z_2$ twist, which we take (without loss of generality) to be $T_\mathsf{B}$ and $T_\mathsf{R}$.

 To prepare four $Z_2$ twists in an eigenstate of a given logical Pauli operator, we start with a MSC patch hosting these twists, such as the one of Figure~\ref{fig:Patch}.
 For example, to prepare this patch in the $+1$ eigenstate of $\bar{X}$ (a red string operator), we initialize the patch in the $+1$ eigenstate of all red bond operators.
 This prepares $\bar{X}$ and green and blue plaquette operators in their $+1$ eigenstates since they are all products of red bond operators.
 To prepare red plaquette operators in their $+1$ eigenstates, we measure them and apply red string operators that take the state to the code space given the observed syndrome (in practice, we would not apply this operator and instead, redefine the stabilizers).
 Since $\bar{X}$ and the green/blue plaquette operators commute with the red plaquette operators, these measurements do not change their eigenvalues from the preceding step.
 The inequivalent choices of string in the last step differ by $\bar{X}$; this is again immaterial given we already had a $+1$ eigenstate of $\bar{X}$.
 This procedure thus prepares the patch in the $+1$ eigenstate of $\bar{X}$ in the code space.
 We can then move the twists away from the boundaries of the patch using code deformation (cf. Section~\ref{subsec:Code_Deformation}).
 Finally, we can fuse the patch with the rest of the lattice hosting logical information by adding stabilizer operators that bridge the gap between the boundaries of the two lattices.